The Lamiaceae are anything but lame. Most of its members are herbaceous plants with SIMPLE, OPPOSITE leaves and SQUARE STEMS.

 The inflorescence is either a terminal spike, as in bugle weed (Ajuga reptans), or a +/- tight axillary or terminal cluster of flowers, as in wild basil (Clinopodium vulgare), bee balms/ bergamots (e.g. Monarda fistulosa), and mint (Mentha arvensis).
 Mint flowers are most often purple or white, or some combination of the two.

-WEEDY OHIO MINTSThis is arguably the most abundant mint in Ohio, Glechoma hederacea (gill-over-the-ground or ground ivy).
-It is a weedy, aromatic, creeping plant with tiny purple flowers. **Know this one for the quiz in class.
+This is arguably the most abundant mint in Ohio, Glechoma hederacea (gill-over-the-ground or ground ivy).
+It is a weedy, aromatic, creeping plant with tiny purple flowers.

 Pycnanthemum virginianum (Virginia mountainmint) is a another plant that is highly attractive to pollinators, though rarely found growing wild in Ohio.
 Pycnanthemum muticum is more commonly found here along edges of woods in early summer.
 In the photo above, a honey bee is approaching a flower.
 Pycnathemum spp. produce copious amounts of nectar that attract many guilds of pollinators, which results in large amounts of tiny fruits (mouse over image).